Does this sound familiar?

 Introducing Mindfulness

-• Benefits of Mindfulness Meditation
+• Introduction to Mindfulness Meditation

 • Meditation Posture

-• Download: Posture
+• Resource Sheet: Posture

 • Journal Reflection